SaifulIslamsakil/Tech_city/README.md

 1. user login and register,
 2. The user chooses any brand,
 3. user purchased any product,
-4. The user sees brand was products
+4. The user sees the brand as products